MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 - **Spotlight Tour**

-  Records of type **Spotlight Tour** point to a Spotlight Tour which is a way for [!INCLUDE [prod_short](../includes/prod_short.md)] to open a page in a special mode that will suppress other tours and instead shine a bright spotlight on core capabilities like Open in Excel and Share to Teams.
-This is normally used in a sales and evaluation scenario to get customers excited about the product.
-Consider how you can use these spotlights for your own or other features, like opening af list in Excel or sharing a record in Teams.
+  Records of type **Spotlight Tour** point to a special kind of tour where [!INCLUDE [prod_short](../includes/prod_short.md)] opens a page in a special mode that suppresses other tours and shines a bright spotlight on core capabilities, such as *Open in Excel* or *Share to Teams*.
+Use the spotlight tour in sales and evaluation scenarios to show off key capabilities that will get customers excited about the product.
+Consider how you can use these spotlights for your own or other features.

   :::image type="content" source="../media/onboarding-checklist-spotlight-tour.png" alt-text="illustration of Business Central Spotlight Tour to call out Teams and Excel integration features.":::